 Some other conditions such as epilepsy, malignancy, cardiac conditions or broken skin require review before assessment.
 Contact us for further information.

 How can I try a Mollii Suit?

-Contact us to arrange your free initial Mollii assessmentto reveal the initial outcomes and neurological effects.
+Contact us to arrange your initial Mollii assessment to reveal the initial outcomes and neurological effects.

 Our Mollii-trained therapist will assess you/the candidate and carry-out relevant outcomes measurements before the Suit is programmed and worn.
 During the 60 minute stimulation session, just relax!
 After the hour the outcome measurements will be repeated to reveal the initial results and neurological effects.